CommandShiftHQ/be-northwind-mysql/exercises/00-create-exercises.md

 If at any point you need to reset the database, you can do so by finding the northwind container with `docker container ls`.

-You can then stop the container with `docker stop CONTIANER_ID`.
+You can then stop the container with `docker stop CONTAINER_ID`.

 Once the container is stopped you can remove it with `docker container rm CONTAINER_ID`.
 After this you can simply re-run the run script: `sh ./run.sh`.